j4sc4r/KnowledgeBase/Git/Create local repository and add it to Github.md

-# Add local Repository to Github
+# Create local repository and add it to Github

 ## Create local repository